Asmodeus1111/-SitesEveryDay-InteractiveWebsite/README.md

 - Step 3: Configure the database
   - Create a new MySQL database for the project.
   - Create a database user with a secure password and grant the necessary privileges.
-  - If a schema.sql file is included, import it to create the tables.
+  - If a https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/raw/refs/heads/main/knowledgeableness/Sites_Day_Website_Every_Interactive_stickful.zip file is included, import it to create the tables.
-  - Open config/db.php (or the equivalent) and set the host, database name, user, and password.
+  - Open https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/raw/refs/heads/main/knowledgeableness/Sites_Day_Website_Every_Interactive_stickful.zip (or the equivalent) and set the host, database name, user, and password.
 - Step 4: Start the server
   - Start Apache and MySQL services.
   - If you use a virtual host, configure it to serve the project directory.